kijiproject/kiji/kijiproject.github.com/_posts/tutorials/phonebook/1.1.5/2012-01-01-phonebook-derived-columns.md

 ### AddressFieldExtractor.java

 The run function begins by creating an HBase configuration, and configuring the MapReduce task.
 Note that we need to ship certain jars that we depend on during the *map* task.
-Here\'s how we do this:
+Here's how we do this:

 {% highlight java %}